zakaria-lahyani/permiso/docs/deployment/production-deployment.md

 # Production Deployment Guide

-This guide provides comprehensive instructions for deploying the Keystone Authentication System in a production environment.
+This guide provides comprehensive instructions for deploying the permiso Authentication System in a production environment.

 ## Prerequisites